ddev/ddev-contrib/docker-compose-services/cypress/README.md

 Cypress expects a directory strutures containing the tests, plugins and support files.

-- If the `./cypress` directory does not exist, it will scaffold out these directories, including a default `cypress.json` setting file and example tests when you first run `ddev cypress:open`.
+- If the `./cypress` directory does not exist, it will scaffold out these directories, including a default `cypress.json` setting file and example tests when you first run `ddev cypress-open`.
 - Make sure you have a `cypress.json` file in your project root, or use `--config [file]` argument to specify one.

 ### "Unable to open X display."